Warawa

 It has an area of 360 km^{2} and a population of 128,787 at the 2006 census.

 The postal code of the area is 713.

 Geography

-Warawa Local Government Area has an average temperature of 34 degrees Celsius and a total area of 360 square kilometers.
-The Local Government Area experiences two distinct seasons: the rainy and the dry, with an average wind speed of nine kilometers per hour in the region.
+Warawa Local Government Area has an average temperature of 34 degrees Celsius or 93 degrees Fahrenheit and a total area of 360 square kilometres or 140 square miles.
+The Local Government Area experiences two distinct seasons: the rainy and the dry, with an average wind speed of nine kilometres per hour or 5.5 miles per hour in the region.